 “I love to challenge myself and my team to evolve our designs to be the most effective they can be for our owners.
-We are always striving to balance energy efficiency with simplicity, maintainability, cost, and aesthetics for the most elegant design solutions possible.”
+We strive to balance energy efficiency with simplicity, maintainability, cost, and aesthetics for the most elegant design solutions possible.”

-Bob Sherman has a combination of professional dedication, high personal productivity, and demonstrated leadership capabilities.
-He has been the lead engineer on many large projects from the beginning of his career.
-His passion for creating well-designed, energy efficient, easily maintainable buildings was a key factor in being named as a Principal.
+Bob Sherman holds a combination of professional dedication, high personal productivity, and demonstrated leadership capabilities.
+He has been the lead engineer on many large projects from the beginning of his career, and his passion for creating well-designed, energy-efficient, easily maintainable buildings was an essential factor in being named as a principal.

-With a diversity of projects that includes Higher Ed Research Labs and Healthcare, Bob has participated on over two million square feet of functionally complex facilities.
-He is an expert in decoupled systems, pairing dedicated outside air units with radiant heating and cooling, active and passive chilled beams.
-Bob’s design incorporates a combination of strategies to meet the energy goals of a given project in a way that is easily understandable and maintenance friendly.
+With a diverse project resume that showcases higher education, research labs, and healthcare, Bob has participated in over two million square feet of functionally complex facilities.
+He is an expert in decoupled systems, pairing dedicated outside air units with radiant heating and cooling and active and passive chilled beams.
+Bob’s design incorporates a blend of strategies to meet the energy goals of a given project in a way that is easily understandable and maintenance-friendly.

-Bob is a leader among AEI's national Science & Technology group.
+Bob is a leader among AEI's Science and Technology group.
 He is routinely called upon to help conceptualize and peer review some of AEI’s most complicated buildings from around the system.
 He is a thought leader and mentor for younger staff.

 Bob has presented at ASHE PDC, ASHRAE, Labs21, and SCUP conferences on multiple topics and has written a variety of articles, including “Do You Need an Engineering Lab Planner?” for the R&D Magazine’s Laboratory Design newsletter.